lukasz-fiszer/chemistry-calculator-domain/docs/chemistry.md

 When interpreter meets nodes of unknown type it throws `InterpreterException`, when checking top level nodes or molecule inner nodes.

 `InterpreterException` is exception used by interpreter.

+### Solver

+Solver namespace contains molecule and reaction equation solvers.

+`MoleculeSolver` takes in constructor `Molecule` and finds grams and moles for the molecule.

+`ReactionEquationSolver` takes in constructor array with sides of reaction equation with instances of `Molecule`.
+In its `findCoefficients()` method it finds ordered list of coprime integers that are stoichiometric coefficients for the reaction given.